 Never leave your gear plugged in overnight, or any other time you’ll be asleep or away somewhere else, as storms can roll in at any point.
 That said, still charge your phone regularly, since multi-hour blackouts can be common.

-Even when the Wi-fi is down during a power cut, mobile networks typically stay running for a day or two, so your phone will still work if it has power.
+Even when the Wi-Fi is down during a power cut, mobile networks typically stay running for a day or two, so your phone will still work if it has power.
 Make sure you’ve got a good portable battery as well, for extra-long blackouts.
-Again, make sure it’s charged!
+Again, keep it charged!

-It’s also worth packing a portable surge protector, or at least make sure your plug adaptor has some kind of surge protection.
+It’s also worth packing a portable surge protector, to provide at least some protection from electrical spikes and surges, whether they’re caused by lightning or anything else.
 A little extra caution goes a long way when it comes to power in the tropics.

 Turn Off Battery-Intensive Apps